wprig/docs/CODE_OF_CONDUCT.md

-:warning: `Draft document` :warning:

-# Contributor Covenant Code of Conduct
+# WP Rig Code of Conduct

 ## Our Pledge